candostdagdeviren/candostdagdeviren.com/_posts/2019-03-25-managing-multiple-aws-environments-with-terraform.md

 }
 ```

-Now, we have a table code which will work with multiple environments and it will help us to create different tables for different environments. **So, one code will generate multiple environments setup.** Let’s update our policy for the new DynamoDB table resource and finish up.
+Now, we have a table code which will work with multiple environments and it will help us to create different tables for different environments. **So, one code will generate multiple environments setup.** Let's update our policy for the new DynamoDB table resource and finish up.
 Here is the final version:

 ```
 variable "iam_user" {